Dallas contractor reviewing job costing reports for small business bookkeeping with project bids on desk

 Many contractors calculate their labor costs based solely on the hourly wage paid to their crew.
 This is a mistake.
 To find your true “labor burden,” we must factor in payroll taxes, workers’ compensation insurance, benefits, and even the cost of the tools they use.

-In a high-growth market like Dallas, labor is expensive and competitive.
+In a high-growth market like Dallas in 2026, labor is expensive and competitive.
 If you are not factoring in the total cost of every hour spent on a job site in Arlington or Plano, your estimated 20% margin might actually be closer to 5% after overhead.
+Proper payroll processing that captures the full labor burden per job is essential, and it’s something we handle for our contractor clients every month.

 2. Real-Time Material Tracking

-Material prices have been volatile over the last few years.
-A quote provided in January might be completely irrelevant by the time the lumber or copper hits the site in April.
+Material prices continue to be volatile heading into 2026.
+Supply chain disruptions, tariff changes, and fluctuating commodity markets mean that a quote provided in January might be completely irrelevant by the time the lumber or copper hits the site in April.
 Our approach to bookkeeping ensures that material costs are tracked against specific job codes as soon as the invoice is received.
-This allows us to provide you with a "Budget vs. Actual" report mid-project, giving you the chance to adjust your strategy or discuss change orders with the client.
+This allows us to provide you with a “Budget vs. Actual” report mid-project, giving you the chance to adjust your strategy or discuss change orders with the client before your margins disappear.

 3. Subcontractor Management and Compliance

 If you are a general contractor or a larger trade firm, your subcontractors are your lifeline.
 However, they are also a significant compliance risk.
 We help DFW contractors manage 1099 tracking, certificates of insurance (COI), and lien waivers.
-Proper bookkeeping ensures that you aren't just paying subs, but that you are documenting those payments correctly to avoid headaches during a Dallas CPA audit or tax season.
+Proper bookkeeping ensures that you aren’t just paying subs, but that you are documenting those payments correctly to avoid headaches during an IRS audit or tax preparation season.
+In 2026, the IRS reporting threshold for 1099-NEC forms remains at $600, meaning virtually every subcontractor payment needs to be tracked and reported accurately.

 Moving Toward Professional Financial Reporting